3.9 WorkFirst Quality Assurance

 - Did we report school breaks correctly?

-- Did we record progress for high school, GED and basic education?
+- Did we record progress for high school equivalency and basic education?

 - Did we stay within the FLSA maximum hourly limits each month?

 - When we deemed, did the actual hours equal the monthly FLSA maximum?

 - Did we verify employment hours when required?

 - Did parents sign in on each scheduled day of job search and review their Daily Activity/Job Search Log with their employment counselor at their scheduled one-on-one coaching session?

 - Did we use the correct eJAS component codes and ACES valid values?